 Healthy levels of these hormones are what helps keep relationship strong and partners happy.
 Didn’t think you’d have that deep of a relationship with a blanket, did you?
-As silly as that may sound, weighted blankets aim to provide the kind of surface-level touch we would expect from a loved one, even if that’s just a cuddle from your furry companion.
+As funny as that may sound, weighted blankets aim to provide the kind of surface-level touch we would expect from a loved one, even if that’s just a cuddle from your furry companion.

 Benefits for Adults

 Adults vary in their sleep patterns, but many have a shared lived experience or condition that prevents them from winding down at the end of the evening.

 A prevalent one that many turn to weighted blankets for – insomnia.
 People with it often feel that they’ve tried it all, from those little melatonin pills we discussed earlier to the art of meditating.
 And don’t get me wrong, certain measures work better for some than others, but maybe it’s time to try a weighted blanket for insomnia.

 As a more natural approach, the positive results speak for themselves.

 A study conducted by the American Academy of Sleep Medicine found that participants who used weighted blankets were almost 26x more likely to have a decrease in sleep deprivation and were 20x more likely to achieve remission of their insomnia.

 Remember, blankets are travel-friendly, whether that’s to your couch or a different country.
 Moments of stress aren’t limited to the home, so these can comfort you wherever you deem appropriate.